PAX Family of Mixers

 What is the difference between “active” and “passive” mixing?

 A passive mixing system can be a tank with a separated inlet and outlet or a set of piping and nozzles inside the tank that direct jets of water during the fill cycle.
 Passive mixing systems solely rely on tank fill and drain cycles to provide momentum for mixing.
 During periods of low demand, when mixing is most needed, passive systems often fail to fully circulate a tank.
-Active mixers operate on electric grid or solar power to continuously mix tanks, day and night, year-round.
+Active mixers operate on electric grid power to continuously mix tanks, day and night, year-round.
 This continuous mixing provides the most complete and thorough mixing for tanks and allows operators to keep tanks full without sacrificing water quality.

 How is the PAX Water Mixer installed?
 Do I need to drain my tank or make tank modifications?